bjlkeng/bjlkeng.github.io/source/posts/normalizing-flows-with-real-nvp.rst

 ==============

 You can find my toy implementation of Real NVP `here <https://github.com/bjlkeng/sandbox/tree/master/realnvp>`__.
-I got it working for toy 2D datasets, MNIST, CIFAR10 and CELEBA.
+I got it working for some toy 2D datasets, MNIST, CIFAR10 and CELEBA.
 The paper ([1]) is quite good at explaining exactly how to implement it, it's just terse and doesn't necessarily emphasize the things that are needed in order to get similar results.
-I did a lot of debugging (and learning) and did multiple double takes on the paper only to find I glossed over an innocent half sentence that contained the key detail that I needed.
+I did a lot of debugging (and learning) and did multiple double takes on the paper only to find that I glossed over an innocent half sentence that contained the key detail that I needed.
 This happened probably at least half a dozen times.
 It goes to show you that just reading a paper doesn't really teach you the practical aspects of implementing a method.

-Due to the short bursts of work I had to work on this[2]_, I got into the habit of journaling my thinking process at the bottom of the notebook.
+Due to the short bursts of work I had to work on this [2]_, I got into the habit of journaling my thinking process at the bottom of the notebook.
 You can take a look at my approach and the multiple fumbles and mistakes that I made, but that's part of the fun of learning!
-The only nice thing about short bursts is that I had time to think in between sessions as well as run longer experiments.
+The only nice thing about short bursts is that I had time to think in between sessions and wasn't waiting around for long running experiments.

-In any case, I'll just jot down some notes on what I found was particularly important in implementing it with no particular effort to organize it.
+Here I'm just going to jot down some notes on what I found was particularly important in implementing Real NVP without much effort put in to organize it.

-* This was my first project that I used PyTorch.
+* This was my first project where I used PyTorch.
 It was very enjoyable to work with!
-  A while back, I first started to work on this using Keras and had so much trouble implementing custom layers to do what I wanted.
-With PyTorch's `forward` combined with non-static computation graph, it was just a lot easier to do weird things like define the inverse network.
-Additionally, I like the Pythonic magic of picking up all the underlying modules so long as you use the specialized PyTorch containers.
-I'm a bit late to the game here but I'm bought in!
+  I first started working on this project using Keras and had so much trouble implementing custom layers to do what I wanted.
+With PyTorch's `forward` combined with dynamic computation graph, it was just a lot easier to do weird things like define the inverse network.
+Additionally, I like the Pythonic magic of picking up all the underlying modules (as long as you use the specialized PyTorch containers).
+I'm a bit late to the game here but I'm a convert!
-* In general, I had to train the network for a lot longer (many epoch/batches) using a small learning rate (0.0005) in most experiments.
-It might be obvious but these deep networks are slow learners (especially in the beginning when I didn't have norm layers)
+* In general, I had to train the network for a lot longer (many epoch/batches) using a small learning rate (0.0005) in most of my experiments.
+It might be obvious but these deep networks are slow learners (especially in the beginning when I didn't have norm layers).
 * In my toy 2D experiments, I found that the learning scale + `tanh` trick they used help get a more robust fit reducing the NaNs I got.
 So I left it in for all the other experiments.